geier/pycarddav/README.rst

 -------
 *pyCardDAV* is released under the Expat/MIT License:

-Copyright (c) 2011-2013 Christian Geier & contributors
+Copyright (c) 2011-2012 Christian Geier, David Soulayrol

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the